-Prices between $1,500 and $4,000 are quite common for high-quality Cane Corso puppies.
-If you are looking for a show dog or working Cane Corso, the sky is the limit.
+Prices between $1,500 and $4,000 are common for high-quality Cane Corso puppies.
+The sky is the limit if you are looking for a show dog or working Cane Corso.
 These dogs easily command prices between $2,500 and $10,000 or more.

 This is one of the most expensive Cane Corsos you can buy.
-A male fawn, this dog exercises discretion, manners, and impeccable obedience.
-He is trained to attack command and stop when directed.
+This dog exercises discretion, manners, and impeccable obedience as a male fawn.
+He is trained to attack commands and stop when directed.
 He is more of a personal protection dog than a guard dog.

 Many dog lovers believe their peers get into dog breeding to make money.
 Most of the time, this is not the case.
 If it is, breeders quickly discover how costly it is to produce and raise a healthy litter of pups.

 Instead, dog breeders are usually passionate about the breed they promote and seek to improve it and people’s knowledge about it.
-Cane Corsos are not as expensive to breed as French or English Bulldogs, but they are quite an investment just the same.
+Cane Corsos are not as expensive to breed as French or English Bulldogs, but they are quite an investment.

 The other side of the coin is if you, as a breeder, own the stud you want to use for a litter.
 Then you are out the costs of maintaining that dog for a year.